dustdustinthewind/IntralismQoLMod/README.md

 ### Bugs To Squash
 - Mod Bug: **MP3s do not play** **Workaround:** use vanilla, where they also don't work :/ I actually have no clue how oxy actually got mp3s playing, this is a strangely unique scenario and I haven't been able to deobfuscate it yet.
 I will probably try to find a new solution instead of trying to understand the old solution.
 For now just use superior .ogg
+- Mod Bug: Some maps stutter badly on map end (escape-quit only? something related to events needing to be processed, is this related to my anti-ear-rape fix?)
 - Mod Bug: Map Over screen doesn't update values for new play (was this null spam shit intentional?
 Just figure out how to clear and reset it i guess)
 - Mod Bug: Caret movement somewhat buggy
 - Mod Bug: BPM Grid tool doesn't seem to target newly created BPM Events